tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 ### 1.3 Data Quality Vocabulary Terms (non-normative)

-The `bdq:` vocabulary includes four groups of concepts used across the BDQ standard:
+The `bdqval:` vocabulary includes four groups of concepts used across the BDQ standard:

 - **Use Cases** (`bdqffdq:UseCase`) – formal representations of the purposes for which data might be evaluated using BDQ Tests.
-- **Test Parameters** (`bdqffdq:Parameter`) – concepts used to configure the behavior of Tests, including named parameters like `bdq:sourceAuthority`.
+- **Test Parameters** (`bdqffdq:Parameter`) – concepts used to configure the behavior of Tests, including named parameters like `bdqval:sourceAuthority`.
 - **Information Elements** – used by `MultiRecord` `Measure` Tests to refer to aggregated or referenced values.
-- **Empty/NotEmpty Concepts** – `bdq:Empty` and `bdq:NotEmpty`, which provide shared semantics for Tests dealing with missing or present values.
+- **Empty/NotEmpty Concepts** – `bdqval:Empty` and `bdqval:NotEmpty`, which provide shared semantics for Tests dealing with missing or present values.

 These terms ensure consistent representation and enable structured interpretation of Test configurations and outcomes.